Fluorescent guide detects leftover breast cancer

-Newswise — A new technique designed to allow surgeons to identify and remove residual tumor tissue during breast-conserving surgery showed promising results in a multi-center trial led by investigators from the Mass General Cancer Center, a member of Mass General Brigham.
-The clinical trial, which was funded in part by Lumicell, Inc., evaluated Lumicell’s investigational optical imaging agent pegulicianine in fluorescence-guided surgery (pFGS).
-In pFGS, pegulicianine is activated to a fluorescent form at sites of residual tumor, allowing surgeons to identify tumor remaining in the surgical site during breast cancer surgery.
-Investigators found that pFGS enabled removal of residual tumor cells left behind by standard lumpectomy procedures or avoided second surgeries in 10 percent of study patients.
-Results are published in NEJM Evidence.
+Newswise — A fresh method intended to enable surgeons to detect and excise leftover tumor tissue during breast-conserving surgery demonstrated encouraging outcomes in a multi-center study led by researchers from the Mass General Cancer Center, a member of Mass General Brigham.
+The clinical study, which received partial funding from Lumicell, Inc., examined Lumicell's investigational optical imaging agent pegulicianine in fluorescence-guided surgery (pFGS).
+In pFGS, pegulicianine becomes fluorescent at residual tumor sites, permitting surgeons to recognize any remaining tumor cells in the surgical site during breast cancer surgery.
+Investigators discovered that pFGS facilitated the elimination of residual tumor cells that were left behind after standard lumpectomy procedures or prevented the need for a second surgery in 10% of study participants.
+Findings are published in NEJM Evidence.

-“The goal of our research is to evaluate ways to improve the effectiveness of lumpectomy surgery, reduce the burden on patients and to help surgeons get to clean margins,” said corresponding author Barbara Smith, MD, PhD, the director of the Breast Program at Mass General Cancer Center and head of the Breast Section in the Department of Surgery.
-“In our study, this intervention had a favorable effect for 10 percent of the patients that we studied.
-By evaluating margins in real time, surgeons can remove additional tissue immediately.”
+"Our aim with this research is to assess methods for enhancing the efficacy of lumpectomy surgery, lessening the burden on patients, and assisting surgeons in achieving clean margins," explained Barbara Smith, MD, PhD, the corresponding author and the director of the Breast Program at Mass General Cancer Center, as well as the head of the Breast Section in the Department of Surgery.
+"In our study, this intervention had a positive impact on 10% of the patients we examined.
+By assessing margins in real-time, surgeons can promptly remove any remaining tissue."

-Traditionally, tumor margins are evaluated by pathologists after the tumor has been removed from the patient’s cavity by surgeons.
-Tumor specimens are often deformed after they have been excised, making it challenging to evaluate margin orientation, and the return of results can take several days.
-The pFGS approach involves injecting pegulicianine, a fluorescent dye, prior to surgery.
-After surgeons remove the initial tumor specimen, they use a hand-held probe to scan the lumpectomy cavity looking for additional tumor to remove.
-Image analysis software then displays any fluorescent signal on a screen, indicating remaining tumor tissue for removal.
+The conventional method of evaluating tumor margins entails pathologists examining the excised tumor after it has been removed from the patient's cavity by surgeons.
+However, tumor specimens are frequently distorted after removal, making it difficult to assess margin orientation, and results can take several days to be returned.
+In contrast, the pFGS approach involves injecting a fluorescent dye called pegulicianine before surgery.
+Following the removal of the primary tumor specimen, surgeons employ a hand-held probe to scan the lumpectomy cavity in search of any remaining tumor to excise.
+Image analysis software subsequently displays any fluorescent signal on a screen, indicating residual tumor tissue that requires removal.

+Smith and her colleagues conducted a prospective trial to assess the effectiveness of pFGS.
+They enrolled 406 patients at 14 U.S. sites, all of whom were undergoing lumpectomy for stage 1 to 3 invasive breast cancer and/or ductal in situ carcinoma (considered the earliest form of breast cancer).
+In the group randomized to receive pFGS, surgeons conducted the standard lumpectomy procedure and then excised any additional tissue based on pFGS guidance.

+The study showed that pFGS detected residual tumor tissue in 27 out of 357 patients (7.6 percent) who underwent the procedure, which had been left behind by standard lumpectomy.
+In the group of patients who had positive margins after standard surgery, 9 out of 62 (17 percent) had all margins cleared by pFGS, potentially negating the need for a second surgical procedure.
+The pFGS approach was associated with few safety issues, as the rate of allergic reactions was low and comparable to that of other commonly used imaging agents.

 In 27 of 357 patients (7.6 percent) who underwent pFGS, the technique detected tumor tissue that had been left behind by standard lumpectomy.
 In the 17 percent of patients who had positive margins after standard surgery, 9 of 62 had all margins cleared by pFGS, potentially avoiding a second surgical procedure. pFGS had few safety events—the rate of allergic reactions was low and similar to that of other commonly used imaging agents.